Doctors and patients are expected to benefit from the government's plans.

 - A new simplified tiered health insurance system.
 All hospital policies will fall into one of four categories: Gold, Silver, Bronze or Basic.
 Extras policies will only have three tiers: Gold, Silver and Bronze.

 - Discounts for 18- to 29-year-olds.
-Those under the age of 30 taking out PHI will be eligible for a discount of up to 10%.
+Those under the age of 30 taking out PHI are now eligible for a discount of up to 10%.

 - Better access to mental health services.
-Those in need of mental health services will be able to skip the waiting period if they need to upgrade their policy or don't have cover in place.
+Those in need of mental health services can now skip the waiting period if they need to upgrade their policy.